bigskysoftware/htmx/www/content/essays/codin-dirty.md

 method in [Redis](https://redis.io/).
 This is smaller, on the order of 40LOC, but still far larger than Clean Code would suggest.
 A quick scan through the Redis codebase will furnish many other "dirty" examples.

-These are all C-based projects, so maybe Clean Code's rule of small functions only applies to object-oriented, Java-like languages?
+These are all C-based projects, so maybe the rule of small functions only applies to object-oriented languages, like Java?

 OK, take a look at the [`update()`](https://github.com/JetBrains/intellij-community/blob/8c6cc1579ac358451ba2c5b8a54853249fdc5451/java/compiler/impl/src/com/intellij/compiler/actions/CompileAction.java#L60) method in the `CompilerAction` class of [IntelliJ](https://www.jetbrains.com/idea/), which is roughly 90LOC.
 Again,